Kratom and brittle hair and dry skin and aging, oh my

 Ever heard of kratom?

 I hadn't.
 Until about 2015.
 It's a collection of tree species in Southeast Asia.
-If you dry and crush the leaves, then drink them with water on an empty stomach, the locals report sensations of delicious internal warmth, persisting for several hours.
-Apparently kratom had remained a local SE Asian delicacy/recreational-drug for centuries, and only recently penetrated various US subcultures.
+If you dry and crush their leaves into a powder, mix that powder with water, then drink it on an empty stomach, the Asian locals report sensations of delicious internal warmth, persisting for several hours.
+Apparently kratom has been a local SE Asian delicacy/recreational-drug for centuries, and only recently started penetrating various US subcultures.
 People crow about it.
 By all accounts it's the serious tits.
-I figured I'd order some and try some.
+So I figured I'd order some and try some.

 And god yes.
 It seriously was.
-Perked my mood up something wonderfully.
+It perked my mood up something wonderfully.

 I researched further.
-Turns out its internal active ingredients are a mixture of opioids, a relative of alkaloids, a chemical relative of caffeine.
-Its proponents tote it as a milder, healthier alternative to the opiate epidemic sweeping much of the USA.
+Turns out its internal active ingredients are a mixture of alkaloids, a chemical relative of caffeine.
+Its proponents tote it as a milder and healthier alternative to the opiate epidemic sweeping much of the USA.
 Quitting even legally prescribed opiate drugs is by all accounts hell on earth.
 But take some kratom and your internal hell deflates to mere mild discomfort.

 But that's another story.
-I'd never gone near opiates.
-Kratom seems fab nonetheless.
+I'd ventured near neither opiates nor alkaloids.
+Yet kratom seems fab nonetheless.
 I persisted.

-Fast forward five years.
-I've got slightly-longer-than-shoulder-length hair.
+Fast forward to 2022.
+At the time, I'd had slightly-longer-than-shoulder-length hair.
 I'd not ever been able to grow it longer, and not for lack of trying.
-Popular opinion seems to be that everyone has different rates at which they shed their hair, or break it, or get split ends, or damage it in some other way, and no-one's damage rate is exactly zero: if you grow your hair, then as it lengthens, one's opportunities for damage and breakage and shedding and overall follicular attrition increase, and eventually the attrition rate and the growth rate reach equilibrium.
+Popular opinion seems to be that everyone has different rates at which they shed their hair, or break it, or get split ends, or damage it in some other way, and no-one's damage rate is exactly zero: if you grow your hair, then as it lengthens, one's opportunities increase for damage and breakage and shedding and overall follicular attrition, and eventually the attrition rate and the growth rate reach equilibrium.

 Okay fair enough.
 I'd figured I'd hit this equilibrium.
 Don't we all?
 I'd never had cause to wonder if kratom might affect this.